openharmony/docs/en/application-dev/faqs/faqs-arkui-component.md

 [Shape Clipping](../reference/arkui-ts/ts-universal-attributes-sharp-clipping.md)

 ## How do I set a custom dialog box to automatically adapt its size to content?

-Applicable to: OpenHarmony 3.2 Beta 5 (API version 9)
+(API version 9)

 **Symptom**